Cycas revoluta is commonly known as the Sago Palm. This plant is an evergreen tree with a very thick trunk and resembles a palm tree.

 Tip the plant onto its side and remove it from its container very carefully, just as you would if repotting.

 Placing The Plant In The Planting Hole

-Once you have backfilled around the cycad with soil, water thoroughly.
-Check to see if you need to add more soil to bring the soil level up to the plant’s level in its previous pot.
+Once you have backfilled the cycad with soil, water thoroughly.
+Check to see if you need to add more soil to increase the soil level to the plant’s level in its previous pot.

 Cover With Mulch

-Once you have the right amount of soil in the hole, cover it with 3-inch layer of mulch.
-Be careful not to allow the mulch to touch the trunk of the tree.
+Once you have the right amount of soil in the hole, cover it with a 3-inch layer of mulch.
+Be careful not to allow the mulch to touch the tree trunk.
 Keep a 1′ foot ring open around the tree trunk.